Dividends received deduction: Impact

 This deduction is designed to reduce the consequences of alleged triple taxation.
 Otherwise, corporate profits would be taxed to the corporation that earned them, then to the corporate shareholder, and then to the individual shareholder.
 While Congress allowed for double taxation on corporations, it did not intend a triple - and potentially infinitely-tiered - tax to apply to corporate profits at every level of their distribution.

 The dividends-received deduction complements the consolidated return regulations, which allow affiliated corporations to file a single consolidated return for U.S. federal income tax purposes.

 Application

 Generally, if a corporation receives dividends from another corporation, it is entitled to a deduction of 50 percent of the dividend it receives.
 If the corporation receiving the dividend owns 20 percent or more, then the amount of the deduction increases to 65 percent.
 If, on the other hand, the corporation receiving the dividend owns more than 80 percent of the distributing corporation, it is allowed to deduct 100 percent of the dividend it receives.

 Note that in order for the deduction to apply, the corporation paying the dividend must also be liable for tax (i.e., it must be subject to the double taxation that the deduction is intended to prevent).
 S corporations are not eligible for a dividends received deduction, as they are considered a pass-through entity, which taxes the shareholders.
+Also because, S corporation shareholders may only be individuals - not corporations.